Life-saving flight for 3-week-old baby

 Timor-Leste has the highest level of malnutrition in Southeast Asia, and the highest percentage of underweight children in the world.
 Mortality is 11 times that of Australia, and almost 40% of the population lives in poverty.

-Our programme began in 2007 and MAF currently operates two of three fixed-wing aircraft in the country.
-Based in a country of 1.2 million people, demand for MAF’s services continues to grow.
+Our programme began in 2007 and MAF is one of two regular domestic airlines operating in the country.
+Based in a country of 1.3 million people, demand for MAF’s services continues to grow.

-In partnership with the Ministry of Health, MAF provides life-saving medevacs (medical evacuations) from the districts to the country’s main hospital in Dili, carrying out over 200 medevacs a year.
-This plan has been bolstered by the arrival of a second GA8 Airvan in 2015, provided by the generosity of Australian donors.
+In partnership with the Ministry of Health, MAF provides life-saving medevacs (medical evacuations) from the districts to the country’s main hospital in Dili, carrying out over 300 medevacs a year.
+This plan was bolstered by the arrival of a second GA8 Airvan in 2015, provided by the generosity of Australian donors.

 Our flights also enable Christian NGOs to assist people living with disabilities in remote areas.
-We often transport medical professionals, including cardiologists and eye specialists to Oecusse hospital, located in an a hard to reach area of the country.
+We often transport medical professionals, including cardiologists and eye specialists to Oecusse hospital, located in a hard to reach area.
 MAF Timor-Leste flies the staff of many organisations that are working here, who are seeking to improve the health, education and well being of it’s people.